Aquinas College is the partner sixth form college to

 Catholic applicants from the college’s Catholic partner schools

-Children in public care (looked after children) or previously looked after.
+Children in public care (cared for children) or previously cared for.

 Catholic applicants from other schools